Molded plywood: Pressing

 When the veneer is prepared for an order, a pressing tool is incorporated into a press.
 The pressing tools can be made of two parts (for seats, backrests and shells) or several parts, e.g. for U-shaped moldings that also require pressure from the side.
 The pressing begins with glue being spread onto the veneer.
 The glue is made of urea-formaldehyde resin with a hardener that becomes thermosetting during the pressing process.

 The so-called veneer packet is then inserted into the pressing tool that is at 100 degrees Celsius.
 The press is fed in.
 The pressing pressure is approximately 25 N/cm².
 The pressing time depends on the thickness of the molded parts.
 The thicker the part, the longer it is pressed.
 Shells need about 5 minutes, thicker side panels may take up to 20 minutes.

 An exception is the high-frequency gluing, where the glued joint is heated via a capacitor field/ condenser field, which significantly reduces the pressing time.
 Therefore, this method is suitable for very thick moldings.
 Since veneer is a natural product, it is necessary to observe certain limitations in the pressing process.
 The smallest radius is dependent on the veneer thicknesses used and is 12 mm at a 90 degree angle.
 A taper of the moulded parts is possible.

 There are hardly any limits for the possibilities of three-dimensional deformation of upholstered parts.
 Decorative wood allows for light deformations up to the occurrence of cracking or buckling of the veneer.
 What can be formed out of firm cardboard can also be made of molded plywood, since both behave in a similar way.
 These limits can be exceeded by the use of special 3D veneers, which are, expensive to produce and therefore entail additional costs.

 Processing

-The three-dimensionally shaped molded plywood blanks for seats, shells and backrests are contour milled with multi-axis CNC milling machines and bored if needed.
-The variety here is very high because all it takes for another contour is to write a new milling program.
-After sanding the edges and the assembly of the fastening mounts the parts are ready for finishing.
+The three-dimensionally shaped molded plywood blanks for seats, shells and backrests are formed using multi-axis computer numerical control (CNC) milling machines and are drilled where necessary after pressing.
+A new contour can be made simply by programming the milling machine differently, so a vast range of shapes can be made using the same basic process.
+With the edges sanded and the fastening mounts assembled, the parts are ready for finishing.

 Molded plywood blanks for chair frames and components are automatically cut, ground and processed with fixtureless CNC milling machines.
 Special joining techniques can be used, such as screw, dowel, spring or mortise and tenon joints to produce pre-finished components or complete racks.